What Is the Lowest Credit Score Possible?

 Late or Missed Payments

 Your payment history is the most significant factor in determining your credit score, accounting for 35% of your FICO score and a similar weight in VantageScore.
 Late or missed payments on credit cards, loans, or other debts can have a substantial negative impact on your credit scores.
-Consistently making on-time payments is crucial for maintaining a healthy credit score.
+Consistently making on-time payments is a must for maintaining a healthy credit score.

 High Credit Utilization